nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

-You must wait for the assigned handling editor to react and confirm that they can handle the submission, first by confirming (when accessing the submisison) that they have no conflict of interest with the submission, then by performing their work of inviting reviewers (or indicating that they intend to review the article themselves, by assigning themselves or writing a comment to that effect).
+You must wait for the assigned handling editor to react and confirm that they can handle the submission, first by confirming (when accessing the submission) that they have no conflict of interest with the submission, then by performing their work of inviting reviewers (or indicating that they intend to review the article themselves, by assigning themselves or writing a comment to that effect).
 Once the editors have reacted, you can post a comment indicating